marvie-demit/EU_AI_ACT_FRAMEWORK/README.md

 - **Related Templates** - References to supporting templates (no embedded duplication)
 - **Next Steps** - Clear guidance on what to do after completion

-**Note:** Templates are NOT embedded in activity guides.
+**Note:** Templates are NOT ONLY embedded in activity guides.
 They are provided as separate, reusable documents.

 ### **📋 Templates (83 total)**
 Production-ready documents including policies, procedures, forms, checklists, and registers.
 Each template is: